Happy0/ssb-chess/README.md

 Correspondence chess built on top of the scuttlebutt platform.
 More information about scuttlebutt here: https://staltz.com/an-off-grid-social-network.html and [https://www.scuttlebutt.nz/](https://www.scuttlebutt.nz/)

-It is built to allow it to be integrated into scuttlebutt viewers (such as [patchbay](https://www.github.com/ssbc/patchbay) and [patchwork](https://www.github.com/ssbc/patchbay) using [depject](https://github.com/depject/depject) so that they can take care of things like discovering friends to play with, etc.
+It is built to allow it to be integrated into scuttlebutt viewers (such as [patchbay](https://www.github.com/ssbc/patchbay), [patchwork](https://www.github.com/ssbc/patchbay) using [depject](https://github.com/depject/depject) so that they can take care of things like discovering friends to play with, etc.

 ### Installation
 ssb-chess is currently integrated into [patchbay](https://www.github.com/ssbc/patchbay).
 You can find it in the menu at the top right (the blue dot) and then the 'chess' menu item.